aws/aws-eks-best-practices/content/networking/prefix-mode/index_windows.md

 ### Avoid Prefix Delegation when
 If your subnet is very fragmented and has insufficient available IP addresses to create /28 prefixes, avoid using prefix mode.
 The prefix attachment may fail if the subnet from which the prefix is produced is fragmented (a heavily used subnet with scattered secondary IP addresses).
 This problem may be avoided by creating a new subnet and reserving a prefix.

-### Configure tuning parameters for prefix delegation to conserve IPv4 addresses
+### Configure parameters for prefix delegation to conserve IPv4 addresses
 `warm-prefix-target`, `warm-ip-target`, and `minimum-ip-target` can be used to fine tune the behaviour of pre-scaling and dynamic scaling with prefixes.
 By default, the following values are used:
 ```
 warm-ip-target: "1"